 - Once fully dry lightly sand any debris, drips, or hair as needed on both sides of the doors and drawers using 220 sanding block.

-- Using T-shirt rag and remove any debris from the doors and drawers.
+- Using a T-shirt rag remove any debris from the doors and drawers.
 Be sure to also carefully sweep out floors as necessary.
-You don’t want to move around a lot of first but you do want to ensure your area is as clean as possible especially your 2×4’s.
+You don’t want to move around a lot at first but you do want to ensure your area is as clean as possible especially your 2×4’s.

 Step 12: Second Coat of Paint to Doors and Drawers